 Students who have completed an MBA or an MIM may earn the Certificate of Post-Graduate Study.
-Students are required to complete a total of 12 credit hours from the Finance, Marketing or International Development Focus Areas in order to earn the Certificate.
+Students are required to complete a total of 12 credit hours from the Finance, Marketing or International Development\ Focus Areas in order to earn the Certificate.
 Students may only count three (3) credit hours of a Winterim toward the Certificate program.

 Students have a maximum of two years to complete the Certificate program; however, foreign students must complete the program in the allotted time allowed by their visa status, which in most cases is the equivilant of one trimester.
-It is therefore the responsibility of any foreign student interested in this program to work with the Programs for Foreign Students and Scholars (PFSS) and an Academic Advisor to make sure that all necessary classes will be offered within the time frame allowed by one's visa status.
+It is therefore the responsibility of any foreign student interested in this program to work with the Academic and International Services office to make sure that all necessary classes will be offered within the time frame allowed by one's visa status.

-The International Development Focus Area requires additional prerequisite coursework that will lengthen the program.
-Courses such as International Political Economy, Regional Business Environment, Cross-Cultural Communications, and Global Negotiations are prerequisites to many of the advanced International Development Focus Area courses.
+\The International Development Focus Area requires additional prerequisite coursework that will lengthen the program.

+Courses such as International Political Economy, Regional Business Environment, Cross-Cultural Communication, and Global Negotiations are prerequisites to many of the advanced International Development Focus Area courses.
 See pages 11, 17-22 of the Bulletin for specific details and prerequisites.